 The first goaltender to regularly wear a mask, Jacques Plante (1929-1986) has always been a top-rated investment when looking at his rookie cards.

-An integral part of the powerful Montreal Canadiens team that won a record five successive Stanley Cups (1956–60), he revolutionized the sport for future generations.
+He revolutionized the sport for future generations as an integral part of the mighty Montreal Canadiens team that won a record five successive Stanley Cups (1956–60).

-Here’s a rundown with three of the best Jacques Plante rookie cards on the market right now, along with an outlook for the next few years.
+Here’s a rundown of three of the best Jacques Plante rookie cards on the market right now, along with an outlook for the next few years.

-There are a number of early 1950’s Plante cards, but which ones are worth keeping an eye on?
+There are several early 1950s Plante cards, but which ones are worth watching?